Calculator brokers Canada

 Use limit orders and avoid trading in the first and last 15 minutes of the TSX session.
 Major Canadian ETFs like XEQT, VEQT, and XGRO typically trade with spreads under 0.03% during liquid mid-session hours.
 Niche or low-AUM ETFs in the same index family can trade 3–10 times wider.
 Stick to high-AUM products and use limit orders to cap your spread cost at the displayed offer.

-Platform fee is the biggest leak
+Platform or account fee is the biggest leak

 Commission is the biggest leak